dgerosa/filltex/README.md

 I use the [TexShop](http://pages.uoregon.edu/koch/texshop) editor, so I wrote an implementation of `filltex` for it.
 If you copied the `filltex.engine` file as specified above, just open your paper with [TexShop](http://pages.uoregon.edu/koch/texshop) and select ***filltex*** from the drop menu on the left.
 Now automagically compile your paper with `Typeset` or cmd-T. The [TexShop](http://pages.uoregon.edu/koch/texshop) engine will work only if the path is updated in your `.bashrc`, see above.

-### Test
+### Example

-A short `test.tex` file is provided, where you can test this new way of writing papers!
+A short `example.tex` file is provided, where you can try this new way of writing papers!

 ## Known limitations

   - Treating arXiv e-prints with ADS is tricky.
 When an e-print gets published they change the database key, but make the old key point to the new version!
 For instance, the key switches from `2016arXiv160203837T` to `2016PhRvL.116f1102A`.
 If you're citing an e-print which is not yet published, everything is fine: only the arXiv key (e.g. `2016arXiv160203837T`) is available and your reference list will show the arXiv version.
 If you're citing a paper that is published, both the e-print key (e.g. `2016arXiv160203837T`) and the published-version key (e.g. `2016PhRvL.116f1102A`) are available.
 When used, they will both point to the same published version!
-If you write a document with citations to both, this will cause the same record to appear twice in your reference list (see the test file).
+If you write a document with citations to both, this will cause the same record to appear twice in your reference list (see the example file).
 To avoid the issue, always use the published-paper key if a published version is out.
 INSPIRE doesn't have this problem, because they don't change the citation key when a paper gets published.

   - Multiple bibliographies are not allowed, only one `.bib` file per paper.
 I don't plan to implement multiple bibliographies in here, because you're not going to need them with this script: one paper, one bibliography, that's all.